A common question we receive is “When can you start building my deck?” or “How long does it all take to get started on our patio cover?”

 Now is the time to start not only your thinking, but getting the ‘nuts & bolts’ together in the process to your outdoor living area.

 Why?
-Because every year we get the phone call in December, almost begging us to get their deck or patio cover completed for Christmas which just isn’t going to happen.
+Because every year we get the phone call (even in December!), begging us to get their deck or patio cover completed for Christmas which realistically just isn’t going to happen.

 We close our books for works to be completed prior to Christmas each year generally in late August/early September, so you need to start to factor in a number of elements earlier in the year which will enable you to be sitting outside in style & comfort over Summer.